VirtCode/hypr-dynamic-cursors/README.md

 Inspired by KDE, it also supports shake to find, to enlarge the cursor when it is shaken so it is easier to find it.
 It can be enabled separately or together with one simulation mode.

+> [!WARNING]
+> This branch is experimental, poorly implemented, and not maintained.
+Use it at your own digression.
+Also, inverted hardware cursors are currently broken.

 ### simulation modes
 The plugin supports a few different modes.
 They can all be customized induvidually.